 - Efficient use of local resources (e.g. the use of manure to fertilize the ground or the cultivation of forage crops to feed the animals in the farm);

 - The choice of disease-resistant plants and animals that adapt to the environmental conditions;

 - The breeding of animals that live freely outdoors and are fed with organic forage;

 - The use of appropriate breeding techniques for different animal species.

-The use of agronomic techniques in organic agriculture, such as the cultivation of different species in the same area, crop rotation and planting of specific crops in order to maintain or increase the soil fertility (green manure), also facilitates biodiversity, and together with the addition of organic substances, makes the soil richer in microorganisms and different living species.
+The use of agronomic techniques in organic agriculture, such as the cultivation of different species in the same area, crop rotation and planting of specific crops in order to maintain or increase soil fertility (green manure) also facilitates biodiversity, and together with the addition of organic substances, makes the soil richer in microorganisms and different living species.